Achieving Much More With the Same Effort

 You have a wide range of skills, talents, experiences, thoughts, and ideas.
 These can, and should, be used in the best combination.
 What relevant skills and strengths do you have that others don't?
 How can you use these to best effect, and how can you improve them so that they're truly remarkable?
 What relevant assets do you have that others don't?
 Can you use these to create leverage?
 Do you have connections that others don't have?
 Or financial resources?
 Or some other asset that you can use to greater effect?

 A good way of thinking about this is to conduct a personal SWOT analysis, focusing on identifying strengths and assets, and expanding from these to identify the opportunities that they give you.
 (An advantage of SWOT is that it also helps you to spot critical weaknesses that need to be covered.)

 Another significant lever of success is applied knowledge.
 Combined with education and action, this can generate tremendous leverage.

 Learning by experience is slow and painful.
 If you can find more formal ways of learning, you'll progress much more quickly.
 What's more, if you select a good course, you'll have a solid foundation to your knowledge, and one that doesn't have high-risk gaps.
-This is why people working in life-or-death areas (such as architects, airline pilots, medical doctors and suchlike) need long and thorough training.
+This is why people working in life-or-death areas (such as architects, airline pilots, medical doctors, and suchlike) need long and thorough training.

 While few of us operate in quite such immediately critical areas, by determining what you need to know, and then acquiring that knowledge, you can avoid many years of slow, painful trial-and-error learning.

 In the same way, it's inefficient if many people in an organization have to learn how to do their work by trial and error.
 A much better way is for organizations to capture the knowledge gained by the first few in some way and pass it on to others.
 This is the core of "knowledge management."
 There's more about this in our article and Book Insight on the subject.